patricklafrance/wmfnext-shell/README.md

 };
 ```

-For now we won't register anything, we'll use the `runtime` to log something in the console.
+For now we won't register any routes or navigation items, we'll use the `Runtime` instance to log something in the console.

-👉 Update the Webpack config to use the `register.tsx` file as an entry point rather than the index file.
+👉 Update the Webpack config to use the `register.tsx` file as the entry point rather than the default index file.

 ```js
 export default {